ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 The definition of mailbox listeners is thus centralized and we are not exposed to an heterogeneous configuration incident.

+Mailbox listeners no longer required by guice will still need to be instanciable (even with empty content).
+They will be considered as additional listener thus requiring explicit admin unconfiguration, which will be mentioned in the related upgrade instructions.
+Read notes about [rolling upgrade scenarii](#rolling-upgrade-scenari).

 ## Possible evolutions

 A broadcast can be attempted to propagate eventBus topology changes: